dsa-ntc/peninsuladsa-ntc.github.io/_pages/about.md

 * **Finance:** Laura & Kier
 * **Membership:** Allison & Chet

 Our current Steering Committee election was voted in at our chapter convention on Sunday, March 17, 2024; appointments to replace two SC co-chairs were made in December 2024.
+The next Steering Committee election will take place at our April general meeting on Sunday, April 27, 2025.

 <h3>Other Bay Area Chapters</h3>